wartoshika/qhun-engine/readme.md

 - [x] single layer tilemap import and rendering
 - [x] multilayer tilemap import and rendering
 - [x] add world scale (can be done by scaling the camera)
-- [o] controls
+-  controls
-- [o] collision detection incl. tilemaps
+-  collision detection incl. tilemaps
-- [] physics
+- physics
-- [] animation states should have possible random values as callback function
+- animation states should have possible random values as callback function
+- cluster rendering should store all rendered layers as tmp cluster image to improve the rendering speed

 Known Bugs